alxlab-zone66x/Performer-SE-PL-CL/Readme.md

 I have not found a socket that allows secure installation over the PLCC CPU in the Macintosh Classic.
 Proper operation has been tested in the Macintosh Plus and SE but so far not on the Classic.

 # Board Files

 The provided gerber files have been generated using the JLCPCB EAGLE cam job files.

+The Kicad project files are placed inside the `kicad` folder.
+It's been slightly tweaked from the original Eagle project to pass DRC.
+The silkscreen for the Macintosh Classic and Macintosh Plus were moved to the bottom.